Skip to product information

 • Why should we trust the Bible if it was written by men?

-• Was the flood literal, and how could all the animals fit on the ark?
+• Was the flood literal, and is there evidence?

 • Did Abraham's prayers change God's mind?
 Do ours?